Adroiti/docs-for-code-review-tools/RuboCop/Lint-NonLocalExitFromIterator.md

 ## Description

-This cop checks for non-local exits from iterators without a return value.
+This rule checks for non-local exits from iterators without a return value.
 It registers an offense under these conditions:

  - No value is returned,